-Other very handsome parks are the Parque de Santiago where a dance with music from the 40s is held on Tuesdays at 8:30 p.m., and a little further away from the Parque de las Américas, especially for children and where various activities take place on Sundays.
+Another very handsome parks are the Parque de Santiago where a dance with music from the 40s is held on Tuesdays evenings and a little further away there is the Parque de las Américas – where various activities take place on Sundays.

 A park with a lot of atmosphere at night is Parque de Santa Lucia.
 Here on Thursdays at 21:00, a serenade is held, with Yucatecan music, dances, and dresses.

 Guided tours by bus depart from this same square that runs through the center of Mérida, as well as Paseo Montejo and its mansions.
 Buses leave at 10:00, 13:00, 16:00, 19:00 (on Sundays only at 13:00 and 15:00), the excursion lasts about 1:30 hours.